 - It helps in breaking down carbohydrates, fats, and proteins.

 - It activates enzymes in our body which are some specialised proteins necessary for the function of the body.

 - It stores glycogen, minerals, and vitamins (A, D, E, and K).

 - It helps in the synthesis of blood proteins like albumin.

 - Synthesis of clotting factors.

 Note: The condition of hepatitis may result in fibrosis, cirrhosis, or liver cancer.

 There are five main hepatitis viruses namely A, B, C, D, and E. Hepatitis B and C lead to chronic disease in hundreds of millions of people and together are the most common cause of liver cirrhosis and cancer.

 Hepatitis A and E are mainly caused due to ingestion of contaminated food or water.
-Hepatitis B, C, and D may also cause due to contact with infected body fluids.
+Hepatitis B, C, and D may also cause contact with infected body fluids.
 Modes of transmission of these viruses include receipt of contaminated blood or blood products, invasive medical procedures using contaminated equipment, and hepatitis B transmission from mother to baby at birth, from family member to child, and also by sexual contact.

 If there is an acute infection that limited or no symptoms occur like jaundice, dark urine, extreme fatigue, vomiting, and abdominal pain.

 Reasons behind celebrating World Hepatitis Day

-- To encourage and aware people of the early diagnosis, prevention, and treatment from hepatitis.
+- To encourage and aware people of the early diagnosis, prevention, and treatment of hepatitis.

 - To raise awareness among the public about types of hepatitis disease.

 - To provide an opportunity to focus together on the disease Hepatitis.